Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Vagans Legal

 Involves a Special Request Due to Maintenance Concerns

-Question: Can a tenant legally withhold rent until maintenance issues are resolved?
+Question: Can a tenant in Ontario withhold rent if the landlord has not completed maintenance or repair issues yet?

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board